Once you know what you are looking at, finding the source of the fluid leak will be much easier.

 - It’s probably engine coolant.
 Check the radiator, pressure cap, engine, and hoses for leaks.

-If it’s oily; pink, red, or clear; and you find it toward the front bumper (usually on the driver’s side):
+And, if it’s oily pink, red, or clear and you find it toward the front bumper (usually driver’s side):

 - It’s probably power-steering fluid.
 Since the power-steering system is sealed and shouldn’t lose fluid.